-Interest expense decreased \$0.6 million for the first quarter of fiscal 2021 compared to the first quarter of fiscal 2020.
-This decrease was driven by the reduction in LIBOR, partially offset by higher average outstanding borrowings under our debt arrangements.
+Interest expense decreased \$1.3 million and \$3.5 million for the third quarter and year-to-date periods of fiscal 2021 compared to the comparable periods of fiscal 2020.
+These decreases were driven by lower average outstanding borrowings under our debt arrangements and lower average interest rates due to the reduction in LIBOR.